politicalphysicist/politicalphysicist.github.io/content/Thoughts/whyHateBeingSocialist.md

 with well enough to want to date.[^2] Which leads on to my next point...

 ###7.
 Having to put up with other socialists.###

 Well, there's a whole article's worth of stuff I could say about this one.
-There's the fact that most socialists seem to end up taking irrational views on things like nuclear energy, genetically modified foods, and any number of other things.
+There's the fact that most socialists seem to end up taking irrational views on things like nuclear energy, genetically modified foods, and any number of other topics.
 Similarly, there's the general lack of knowledge about science and critical thinking, the consequent inability to come to informed conclusions, and the stupidity that results when dealing with many contemporary issues (although, in fairness, I think that most ideological groups are guilty of this).
 There's the sectarianism which means that, in many countries, you have nearly as many socialist parties as there are socialists.
 And finally there is the bohemian weirdness and alternative lifestyle BS that seems so pervasive.
 You know what?
 I don't particularly want to live in a commune!
 I admit that I'm sexually repressed and I don't have a problem with that!
 I'm happy being constrained to a monogamistic paradigm within relationships!
-I don't think that marriage is inherently patriarchal and, yes, I would even like to get married myself some day!
-I don't feel the need to take mind-altering drugs, smoke pot, dye my hair a funny colour, grow a beard, eschew going to the barber's shop, get piercings, or have sex with anyone I find remotely attractive!
+I don't think that marriage is has to be inherently patriarchal and, yes, I would even like to get married myself some day!
+I don't feel the need to take mind-altering drugs, smoke pot, dye my hair a funny colour, grow a scraggly beard, eschew going to the barber's shop, get piercings, or have sex with anyone I find remotely attractive!
 I know that not all socialists correspond to the straw-man that I've constructed, but enough of them do for me to find it off-putting.

-I guess my feelings can be summed up quite well by something that Orwell[^3] wrote in *The Road to Wigan Pier*: "As with the Christian religion, the worst advertisement for Socialism is its adherents."
+I guess my feelings can be summed up quite well by something that Orwell[^3] wrote in *The Road to Wigan Pier*:
+> In addition to this there is the horrible--the really
+> disquieting--prevalence of cranks wherever Socialists are gathered together.
+> One sometimes gets the impression that the mere words "Socialism" and
+> "Communism" draw towards them with magnetic force every fruit-juice drinker,
+> nudist, sandal-wearer, sex-maniac, . . . [and] "Nature Cure" quack
+> . . . in England.

 ###8.
 Feeling faintly embarrassed of my beliefs.###
 Because there are so many socialists that display the (in my mind) disreputable qualities listed above, I find myself feeling embarrassed to be associated with them.
 How can socialism ever be taken seriously if these are the sorts of people representing it?
-Once again, I think Orwell says it best when he wrote that
+Once again, I think Orwell says it best when he wrote that "As with the Christian religion, the worst advertisement for Socialism is its adherents."

-> In addition to this there is the horrible--the really
-> disquieting--prevalence of cranks wherever Socialists are gathered together.
-> One sometimes gets the impression that the mere words "Socialism" and
-> "Communism" draw towards them with magnetic force every fruit-juice drinker,
-> nudist, sandal-wearer, sex-maniac, Quaker, "Nature Cure" quack, pacifist,
-> and feminist in England.

-Although I want to make it absolutely clear that I think it is totally unfair to lump feminists, pacifists, and even Quakers into the same group as the rest.

 ###9.
 Not being politically "out" to my family.###
 Nowhere is this embarrassment more apparent than when it comes to my family.